Germantown, Philadelphia: 20th century

+21st century

-The current demographics of Germantown reflects this shift.
-As of the 2010 US Census, Germantown proper is 77% black, 15% white, 3% non-white Hispanic, and 2% Asian, and East Germantown is 92% black, 3% white, 2% non-white Hispanic, and 2% Asian.
+As of the 2010 US Census, Germantown proper is 77% black, 15% white, 3% Latino, and 2% Asian, and East Germantown is 92% black, 3% white, 2% Latino, and 2% Asian.

 Eugene Stackhouse, a retired former president of the Germantown Historical Society says that the demographic transition of Germantown into a predominantly black neighborhood was the result of the now illegal practice of blockbusting.
 "It was a great disgrace.
 Cheap houses would be sold to a black family, then the realtors would go around and tell the neighbors that the blacks are invading", said Stackhouse.
 The practice was used to trigger panic selling.